DataSQRL/datasqrl-examples/finance-credit-card-chatbot/creditcard-local/README.md

 ## How to use the data package with an example

-We are going to build a data pipeline that aggregates shipment data.
+We are going to build a data pipeline that aggregates rewards data.
 With DataSQRL, you can implement the entire data pipeline in a single SQL script.

 1. Create a new folder for the data pipeline: